isomerpages/moe-presbyterianhigh/_cca/Sports/Football (Boys).md

 </div>
 <p>The Football team strives to promote lifelong, sustainable and active
 involvement in football.
-Our teachers seek to provide opportunities for character development and foster teamwork and resilience among our footballers.
+Our teachers seek to provide opportunities for character development, and foster teamwork and resilience among our footballers.
 Our footballers cultivate a growth mindset, embodying perseverance and a strong commitment to personal development.</p>
 <p></p>